Q: What decision did the BSA make regarding girls’ involvement in the organization?

-Q: Can both male troops and girl troops share the same committee?
+Q: Can both male troops and female troops share the same committee?

 A: A chartered organization can decide if they want the same or separate committee.

-Q: Can a boy troop and girl troop meet at the same time?
+Q: Can a male troop and female troop meet at the same time?

 Yes.
-Based on the preferences of the chartered organization, the boy troop and girl troop could meet at the same time and place.
+Based on the preferences of the chartered organization, the male troop and female troop could meet at the same time and place.

 Q: If a chartered organization is not able to establish a new unit based on the required